Steynzville/Blogsite/content/articles/upward-lighting-architectural-grazing.md

 - **Over-lighting** — Balanced fixture spacing ensures depth and elegance rather than a flat, over-lit appearance.
 - **Wrong color temperature** — Warm white LEDs (2700K-3000K) create an inviting glow; cool white reads as clinical.
-- **Inconsistent spacing** — Prevents the eye from focusing on the fixtures themselves rather than the architecture.
+- **Inconsistent spacing** — Draws the eye to the fixtures themselves rather than the architecture.
 - **Lighting every surface** — Eliminates the contrast that makes grazing effective.
 Restraint is essential.
 - **Ignoring landscape layers** — Combining facade lighting with tree and path lighting creates a complete, intentional composition.